 In the Land’s End peninsula larger houses were commonly built.
 Their design gives them their modern name, courtyard houses.
 They seem to have appeared during the first century BC but only in this area of Cornwall.
 These large oval buildings have rooms, stables, granaries and workshops arranged around a central, open-air courtyard and perhaps suggest that a fairly peaceful, prosperous and stable society lived in this area at this time.

 These small, semi-fortified settlements (a single bank and ditch), known in Cornwall as rounds, were built in Cornwall at about the same time as the courtyard houses but are more widely distributed.
 Confusingly, some “rounds” are in reality small, well-defended hillforts.
 The one at Lesingey near Penzance has a single massive bank and ditch.

-Like the courtyard house villages with which these strange structures are associated, fogous are only found in mainlans Britain west of the River Fal.
-Similar in design to the souterrains of Brittany and Ireland, these large, underground chambers (fogou comes from the Cornish vau meaning cave) were built by the “cut and cover” method using massive granite lintels and represent a huge physical and organizational effort by the people of the time.
+Like the courtyard house villages with which these strange structures are associated, fogous are only found in mainland Britain west of the River Fal.
+Similar in design to the souterrains of Brittany and Ireland, these large, underground chambers (fogou comes from the Cornish vau meaning cave) were built by the “cut and cover” method using massive granite lintels, and represented a huge physical and organisational effort by the people of the time.
 Controversy still exists about their function, archaeologists offering such diverse explanations as food storage chambers, refuges and meeting places.
 It is more than likely that they had a mixture of functions, including ceremonial and religious uses.
 The fogou at Carn Euny is magnificent and a wonderful space in which to speculate quietly about what our ancestors were up to!

 Iron Age Britain and Cornwall